Superformula/cloud-backend-test/README.md

 ## Useful Environment Variables

-- **AWS variables in general**: as this solution is highly dependant on AWS, you can use AWS's credentials and config environment variables such as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION and AWS_SDK_LOAD_CONFIG (in case you want the app to use your configs from `.aws\config`) to setup your environment for the application;
+- **AWS variables in general**: as this solution is highly dependant on AWS, you can use AWS's credentials and config environment variables such as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION, and AWS_SDK_LOAD_CONFIG (in case you want the app to use your configs from `.aws\config`) to set up your environment for the application;
 - **TF_VAR_MAPBOX_ACCESS_TOKEN**: this variable, which is your access token to use the Mapbox API, will be sent by Terraform to the environment of our Fetch Location Lambda when our AWS infrastructure is deployed.
 Even though this value must be set, if you do not set it via env. variable, Terraform will ask for it when you try to `apply`;
-- **TF_VAR_MAPBOX_GEOCODING_PLACES_API_URL**: this is the url that will be used when fetching data from Mapbox API.
+- **TF_VAR_MAPBOX_GEOCODING_PLACES_API_URL**: this is the URL that will be used when fetching data from Mapbox API.
 Its default value is `"https://api.mapbox.com/geocoding/v5/mapbox.places"`.

 ## Setting up your environment and building/running/testing the solution

-Unfortunately, it is not possible to run this solution totally locally, so we will have to set the environment so that we can deploy the application and use it.
+Unfortunately, it is currently not possible to run this solution totally locally, so we will have to set the environment to be able to deploy the application and then use it.

 ### Initial setup